xuerik/budget-conscious-travelers/src/posts/2023-09-06-flying-into-new-york-city-jfk-airport-vs-laguardia-airport.md

 One of the key advantages of LaGuardia Airport is its close proximity to Manhattan, the heart of New York City.
 Located in Queens, LaGuardia offers a convenient option for travelers seeking quick access to the city's vibrant attractions, renowned landmarks, and business centers.
 The relatively shorter distance between LaGuardia and Manhattan can save valuable time, especially for those with tight schedules or short layovers.

 Even though LaGuardia is also located in Queens, it is located in the northern part of the city and is only 10 minutes away from Flushing where delicious Chinese food awaits! 🤤 If Flushing is your first or one of your destinations, I highly recommend flying into LaGuardia if possible.
-Transportation from LaGuardia to Flushing is much closer at 40 minutes as opposed to 1 hour, 15 minutes from JFK.
+Transportation from LaGuardia to Flushing is much closer at 10 minutes ONLY by car (40 minutes by MTA) as opposed to 1 hour, 15 minutes by MTA from JFK.

 Similarly, if your first stop is northern Manhattan such as Times Square or any part of Midtown, then going from LaGuardia would be a much shorter ride.
 On the other hand, if you are going to lower Manhattan, Financial District and Brooklyn then JFK would be preferable!